 Free Classes at FeatherFest

 As you might imagine, the birding events happen everywhere, all over Galveston County!
 (Not just on the island!)
-There are scheduled outings that explore certain areas, looking for certain birds, but basically, the entire region is where it’s at!
+There are scheduled outings that explore specific areas, looking for specific birds, so basically, the entire region is where it’s at!

 Daily Event Schedule at FeatherFest

-This is the list of events that were available during the 2022 FeatherFest.
-The fees range from $30 to $70, and most of them are half-day events.
+Zoom in to see the events that were available during the 2022 FeatherFest.
+The fees ranged from $30 to $70, and most of them are half-day events.
 I was there on Saturday afternoon, thinking I could enroll in a Sunday class.
 But as you can see, many of the classes were already full.
 Online registration for these events is recommended and encouraged.

 I highly recommend FeatherFest!
 The weather in April is sunny and warm, and the crowds are not yet overwhelming!
 So grab your mud sloggers, your wide-brimmed hats, and your binoculars and head over to Galveston for FeatherFest in April!